maxh/maxheinritz.com/_posts/2022-11-25-rich-people-big-companies.md

 tags: ["startups"]
 ---

-A technique for generating B2C startup ideas is to find something that only rich people have and make it cheaper and affordable for everyone.
+A technique for generating B2C startup ideas is to find something that only rich people have and make it affordable for everyone.

-A similar concept holds for B2B startups: find something that only big companies can afford and make it cheaper and affordable for startups.
+A similar concept holds for B2B startups: find something that only big companies can afford and make it affordable for startups.
 Or a slight variation: find something that only tech companies can manage to implement and make it accessible to non-tech companies.

 Examples: